Engine Coolant Temperature Sensor: Step By Step Replacement

 • Locate and slowly remove the cooling system pressure cap, to relieve the system of any residual pressure.

-• Place a clean drain pan under the radiator, to catch engine coolant.
+• Place a clean drain pan under the rad, to catch engine coolant.

-• Open the radiator valve and drain about, two to three quarts of coolant.
+• Open the rad valve and drain about, two to three quarts of coolant.

 • You only need to remove enough, to drop the level below the sensor.